 Jason often uses timber as it “brings warmth and an organic feel to furniture”.
 He chose to use Tasmanian Oak as “it is readily available via Porta and complements another timber we work with a lot – American Oak”.
 Jason’s design uses a long timber dowel.

 “I love to work with timber.
 The Tasmanian Oak timber dowel is of a great quality and is machined just the way we require it for our furniture.

-“It is important to us to know that the timber is responsibly and sustainably sourced.
-Our customers often ask us where the timber comes from and it’s important to us to know that we are using a renewable resource”.
+“It is important for us to know that the timber is responsibly and sustainably sourced.
+Our customers often ask us where the timber comes from and it’s important for us to know that we are using a renewable resource”.